AUSTRAC is Australia's specialist financial intelligence unit (FIU).

 AUSTRAC's typologies and case studies reports examine emerging criminal typologies and include examples of customer 'red flags' that may indicate criminal behaviour.

-AUSTRAC's 2014 typologies report includes 20 real-life case studies showing how authorities used financial intelligence to uncover serious crimes, including:
+AUSTRAC's latest typologies report includes 20 real-life case studies showing how authorities used financial intelligence to uncover serious crimes, including:

 - the use of a black market website and digital currencies for drug trafficking